March is MS Awareness Month!

-When: Thursday, March 9th - Registration begins at 7:30a with continental breakfast
+When: Thursday, March 9th - Registration begins at 7:30 a.m. with continental breakfast

-8 a.m. to 10 a.m.: The First Baptist Church, 1373 Grant St., Denver, CO 80203.
+Where: The First Baptist Church, 1373 Grant St., Denver, CO 80203.
+(8 a.m. to 10 a.m.).
 We'll meet for a brief advocacy training and an opportunity to develop your story and your talking points.

-10 a.m. to 11:30 a.m.: We will proceed across the street to the State Capitol and to the Old Supreme Court Chambers, Colorado General Assembly, 1410 Grant St, Denver, CO 80203 to meet our state legislators.
+Colorado State Capitol (10a.m. to 11:30 a.m.).
+We will proceed across the street to the State Capitol and to the Old Supreme Court Chambers, Colorado General Assembly, 1410 Grant St, Denver, CO 80203 to meet our state legislators.

 Advocacy is not limited to organized events like Chronic Disease Awareness Day.
-While we don't take sides in politics, there are times when legislators need to hear from people like you.
+While we always remain politically neutral, there are times when legislators need to hear from people like you.
 It's your right to talk to your legislators, and share with them the unique perspective of someone who's life has been touched by multiple sclerosis.
 We encourage you to contact your state and national legislators and share your personal story with them.

 Here are a few tips for telling your story to legislators, provided by the CCC: